-The Partnership proposes to incur Eligible Expenditures by acquiring Producing Long Life Assets and, pursuant to Investment Agreements, Oil & Gas Royalties.
+The Partnership proposes to incur Eligible Expenditures by acquiring Producing Long Life GORR Assets and, pursuant to Investment Agreements, Other GORR Assets.
 See "The Partnership - Investment Strategies - Tax Benefits".

-A Limited Partner who is a Limited Partner at the end of a particular fiscal period of the Partnership will be entitled to include in the Limited Partner's cumulative COGPE, CDE and CEE accounts, the Limited Partner's allocated share of the Eligible Expenditures incurred by the Partnership in that fiscal period based on the number of Units held by the Limited Partner at the end of the fiscal period or, in the event of the dissolution of the Partnership, on the date of dissolution.
-In computing the Limited Partner's income for purposes of the Tax Act for a taxation year, the Limited Partner may deduct up to 10% of the balance of the Limited Partner's cumulative COGPE account and up to 30% of the balance of the Limited Partner's cumulative CDE account (each on a year-by-year declining balance basis commencing in the year the allocation is made) and up to 100% of the balance of the Limited Partner's cumulative CEE account in the year the allocation is made.
+An Oil & Gas Royalty Income Class Limited Partner who is an Oil & Gas Royalty Income Class Limited Partner at the end of a particular fiscal period of the Partnership will be entitled to include in the Oil & Gas Royalty Income Class Limited Partner's cumulative COGPE, CDE and CEE accounts, the Oil & Gas Royalty Income Class Limited Partner's allocated share of the Eligible Expenditures incurred by the Partnership in that fiscal period based on the number of Oil & Gas Royalty Income Class Units held by the Oil & Gas Royalty Income Class Limited Partner at the end of the fiscal period or, in the event of the dissolution of the Partnership, on the date of dissolution.
+In computing the Oil & Gas Royalty Income Class Limited Partner's income for purposes of the Tax Act for a taxation year, the Oil & Gas Royalty Income Class Limited Partner's cumulative COGPE account and up to 30% of the balance of the Oil & Gas Royalty Income Class Limited Partner's cumulative CDE account (each on a year-by-year declining balance basis commencing in the year the allocation is made) and up to 100% of the balance of the Oil & Gas Royalty Income Class Limited Partner's cumulative CEE account in the year the allocation is made.

-A Limited Partner's share of Eligible Expenditures (and other expenses or losses) of the Partnership in a fiscal year is limited to the Limited Partner's "at-risk amount" in respect of the Partnership at the end of the fiscal year.
-If the Limited Partner's share of the Eligible Expenditures is so limited, any excess will be added to the Limited Partner's share, as otherwise determined, of the Eligible Expenditures incurred by the Partnership for the immediately following fiscal year (and will be potentially subject to the application of the at-risk rules in that year).
+An Oil & Gas Royalty Income Class Limited Partner's share of Eligible Expenditures (and other expenses or losses) of the Partnership in a fiscal year is limited to the Oil & Gas Royalty Income Class Limited Partner's "atrisk amount" in respect of the Partnership at the end of the fiscal year.
+If the Oil & Gas Royalty Income Class Limited Partner's share of the Eligible Expenditures is so limited, any excess will be added to the Oil & Gas Royalty Income Class Limited Partner's share, as otherwise determined, of the Eligible Expenditures incurred by the Partnership for the immediately following fiscal year (and will be potentially subject to the application of the at-risk rules in that year).